"Why the Hell isn't This on DVD Yet?" -- Number 17

 ST. LOUIS BLUES (1958 Paramount) Starring Nat “King” Cole, Eartha Kitt, Mahalia Jackson, Cab Calloway, Pearl Bailey, Ruby Dee, Juano Hernandez, Billy Preston and Ella Fitzgerald.
 Directed by Allen Reisner.

-However, the real standout here is Eartha Kitt, who gives what is probably her best film performance with the best-written role in the uneven script.
+However, the real standout here is Eartha Kitt, in probably her best screen performance with the best-written role in this uneven script.
 Kitt’s Gogo Germaine is an assertive diva who dresses provocatively, but avoids all the bad girl stereotypes we expect.
 She doesn’t try to steal Cole away from "good girl" Dee, as she’s interested in him professionally, not sexually.
 She also rebuffs Calloway’s advances: firmly focused on her career yet using only her musical talent to get ahead.
-Refreshingly, for all her ambition she doesn’t step on people to reach the top, always giving Handy full credit for his songwriting.
-Kitt was never sexier than in this film, and while she had a tendency to overact in some of her later roles, she hits just the right note here from start to finish.
+Refreshingly, for all her ambition she doesn’t step on people to reach the top, always giving Handy full credit for his songwritng.
+Kitt was never sexier, and while she had a tendency to overact in some of her later roles, she hits just the right note here from start to finish.
 She’s also given the script's most memorable lines when confronting Reverend Handy on his prejudice in a wonderfully delivered speech.

 So----why isn’t this on DVD?